autocrypt/protected-headers/draft-protected-headers.in.md

 ---------------------------------------------------

 This shows a simple encrypted message with protected headers.
-The encryption also contains an signature in the OpenPGP Message structure.
+The encryption also contains a signature in the OpenPGP Message structure.
 Its MIME message structure is:

 ~~~